boisgera/pioupiou/README.md

 Getting started
 --------------------------------------------------------------------------------

-Install the latest version of pioupiou with:
+Install the latest version of pioupiou with

     $ pip install --upgrade git+https://github.com/boisgera/pioupiou.git

+then have a look at the documentation <https://boisgera.github.io/pioupiou/>.